 Numerous studies have demonstrated that fluoride helps protect our teeth from decay; however, new research appears to suggest that we may have been misinformed about this beneficial compound.
+So what does the water in Spokane tell us about the benefits?

 Does it Really Make Teeth Stronger?